Intellectual disability sport classification: History

 Virtus (formerly known as INAS) was founded in 1986, and was a founding member of the International Paralympic Committee.
 The same year, some national ID sport organizations were created around the globe including AUSRAPID in Australia.
 These organizations than affiliated with INAS.

 In the early 1990s, sports people from this disability group had available as options on the elite level included basketball, athletics, indoor soccer, swimming and table tennis.
 These sports were the ones on offer at the first INAS World Games in 1990.
 The first competition similar to the Paralympic Games for people with intellectual disabilities took place in 1992 in Madrid.
 It was organized by the Association National Prestura de Servicio (ANDE) and INAS-FID.
 At these Games in 1992, attitudes towards people with ID were oftentimes reflective of attitudes towards these people at the time.
 The Australian national delegation to the Madrid was given a lecture about how they were not to have sex with anyone at all during the Games, despite the fact that some members of the Australian delegation were married and were attending the Games with their married partners.
 If they were considering sex, they were told to first consult the team doctor.
 These types of discussions were less common than they were with other disability group types including wheelchair sportspeople.

 Sportspeople with intellectual disabilities competed at the Winter Paralympics for the first time in 1992 in alpine skiing and cross country skiing.
 These were demonstration events.
 For the 1994 Winter Paralympics, biathlon was added as a demonstration sport.
+Athletes with intellectual disabilities have not competed at a Winter Paralympics since 1998.

 The 1996 Summer Paralympics in Atlanta were the first Paralympic Games where ID sportspeople had full medal events.
 The only available sports were athletics and swimming, with the events being the long jump and 200 m for athletics.
 23 total sportsmen and sportswomen from 13 different countries participated.
 In swimming, the 50 m and 100 m freestyle events were the only ones on offer, with 33 swimmers from 10 countries participating.

 At the 2000 Games in Sydney, 244 ID sportspeople participated in four sports: table tennis, athletics, ID basketball and swimming.
 Following a cheating scandal at the 2000 Summer Paralympics, people with intellectual disabilities had eligible classes removed from Paralympic sports in December of that year until changes were made to classification.
 Spanish ID basketball players had participated after being classified as ID players despite not meeting minimum eligibility requirements, which resulted in their medal being stripped from them.
 In January 2001, INAS was suspended as a member of the IPC.
 In December 2001, INAS suspension was lifted.